 Efficient Quality Systems ensure the project’s success by ensuring the system is delivered in a specific and strict timeline, Respecting the allocated budget, and maintaining a certain standard.
 All the opposites are true for inefficient Quality Systems.
 Especially in the healthcare and life science industry as Quality Assurance and Quality Control are mandated by ISO 9000 & FDA.
 Even if it wasn’t mandated a good organization will keep its process up to the standards as not following it can result in life-threatening situations.

-Before jumping into differences, let’s first understand what is Quality Assurance(QA) & Quality Systems(QS).
+Before jumping into differences, let’s first understand what Quality Assurance(QA) & Quality Systems(QS) is.
 It is quite often that both Quality assurance and Quality control are used interchangeably.

-What is Quality Assurance (QA) & Quality Control (QS)
+What is Quality Assurance (QA) & Quality Control (QC)

-Quality Assurance or QA is process-oriented and focuses on defect prevention.
-QA ensures that the methods, techniques, processes, and approaches are designed for the projects are implemented correctly.
+Quality Assurance, or QA, is process-oriented and focuses on defect prevention.
+QA ensures that the methods, techniques, processes, and approaches designed for the projects are implemented correctly.

 Quality Assurance(QA) ensures the processes used to manage and create the deliverables have been followed and are operative.
 Quality Assurance is a dynamic and proactive process and is preventive in nature.
 While;

-Quality Control or QC is product-oriented and focuses on defect identification.
-Quality Control (QC) ensures that the methods, techniques, approaches, and processes are designed in the product are followed correctly.
+Quality Control, or QC, is product-oriented and focuses on defect identification.
+Quality Control (QC) ensures that the methods, techniques, approaches, and processes designed in the product are followed correctly.

 QC monitors and verifies that the project deliverables meet the defined quality standards.
 Quality Control (QC) is a reactive process and is detection in nature.
 It recognizes the defects.
 Quality Control(QC) has to complete after Quality Assurance.